-Net cash provided by financing activities in 2019 was nil.
+Net cash provided by financing activities for the nine months ended September 30, 2019 was nil.

-Net cash provided by financing activities in 2018 was RMB3,048.1 million, consisting primarily of proceeds from issuance of convertible redeemable preferred shares, partially offset by repayments for short-term bank borrowings.
+Net cash provided by financing activities in 2018 was RMB3,048.1 million (US\$426.4 million), consisting primarily of proceeds from issuance of convertible redeemable preferred shares, partially offset by repayments for short-term bank borrowings.